Milo1885/Tease-AI/README.md

     * @DifferentAnswer lines were causing scripts to freeze\reset
 	* #Var[] should now work correctly no matter how it is used or how many times per line it is used.
 For example, @SetVar[C]=[#Random(#Var[A], #Var[B])]
 	* WakeUp time was not saved until manually set by the user, causing @Morning, @Afternoon and @Night Command Filters to not work correctly
+	* Edge phrases weren't being recognized if they contained apostrophes
 	* #DomHairLength now outputs correctly

 * Miscellaneous: